dtremblay/c256-tetris/README.md

 ![Emulated Image](/screenshots/game.png)

-The game is functional in the C256 Foenix IDE and the Rev C4 revision of the board.
+The game is functional in the C256 Foenix IDE and the Rev C4 revision of the board and on the Foenix U/U++.
 The game has:
 * four states: intro, play, game-over and hiscore username entry
 * back-ground music